SurangkhanaRukdee/camrt_fwhm/README.md

 ### Feature ###

 * Quick tool to measure FWHM from a camera realtime.
-* Click and measure FWHM on the image window
+* Click and measure FWHM on the image window.
+* Zoom feature around the clicked area.

 ### Setup ###